Without work, all life goes rotten. But when work is soulless, life stifles and dies.Albert Camus

 Life meaning is a core element of spirituality.
 Spirituality is about fulfilment and a feeling of connectedness with others and the universe.
-Spirituality should not be equated with religion; spirituality encompasses far more than religion.
 Although spirituality can manifest itself with religious undertones, religion differs in that it contains theological elements, such as dogma and rituals.
 These elements may be conducive to enhancing our experience of spirituality, but may also often be restrictive and destructive, and thus be contradictory to the unrestricted nature of spirituality.

-Indeed, there is a rapidly increasing body of research that confirms that spirituality, in general, and life meaning, specifically, influence positive work outcomes and attitudes significantly.
+There’s a rapidly increasing body of research that confirms that life meaning influences positive work outcomes and attitudes significantly.
 People who have a higher sense of meaning show more commitment towards their careers and are more willing to make significant career changes to align their work with their sense of meaning.
 As a result, they experience more career satisfaction and career progress.
-They are even willing and eager to continue to work in the absence of financial necessity.
-However, a sense of meaning does not result in commitment that is forced or unbalanced – for instance sacrificing themselves for their work, or allowing work to dominate their lives.
-People with a higher sense of life meaning are more content, and understand the importance and necessity to make time for healthy introspection.
-They generally tend to lead healthier and more balanced lifestyles.
-Similarly, people having a sense of meaning are more altruistic and less selfish, focusing outside themselves and attending to the plight of others.

 Our workplaces are spiritual places.
-Business education and leadership have a spiritual tone that we are not always aware of, yet cannot ignore.
-Our task as leaders is also on a much deeper level of spiritual interaction with subordinates than is often anticipated.
+Business education and leadership have a spiritual tone that we are not always aware of but cannot ignore.
+Our task as leaders is also on a much deeper level of spiritual interaction with our team than is often anticipated.
 Similarly, as educators, we need to connect on a deeper spiritual level with students than we often do through our business and leadership courses.
-In addition to everything else we do, we have a duty to assist people on their journey to find meaning in their existence; we need to enable them to a find and fulfil a higher life purpose through their work.
+We have a duty to assist people on their journey to find meaning in their existence; we need to enable them to a find and fulfil a higher life purpose through their work.
 Because, according to Friedrich Nietzsche: He who has a ‘why’ to do something, can bear with almost any ‘how’.